-Our main contribution to the society is to provide training positions and educational facilities for students and graduates
+Our main contribution to society is to provide training positions and educational facilities for students and graduates.

 Our effort to limit the impact of our operations on the environment is driven by our environmental management system in accordance with ISO 14001.

 Our ethical and integrity principles are laid down in the AimValley Code of Conduct.

 Our policy with regard to the use of Conflict Minerals has been published on our website and our general purchasing conditions